Rangers vs. Angels Player Props Betting Odds

 Semien Stats

-- Semien has eight doubles, five home runs, 18 walks and 25 RBI (35 total hits).
-He's also stolen four bases.
+- Semien has put up 36 hits with eight doubles, five home runs and 20 walks.
+He has driven in 27 runs with four stolen bases.

-- Semien will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .263 with two doubles, five walks and two RBI.
+- Semien has recorded at least one hit in four games in a row.
+In his last five games he is batting .316 with two doubles, seven walks and four RBI.

 Semien Recent Games